bleonardb3/ThinkGov/README.md

 > <img src="https://github.com/bleonardb3/ThinkGov/blob/master/Images/Select%20View%20All%20Projects.png"/>

 ### Step 2.
-If you have an existing project by following the signup instructions then select it, and skip to Step 8.
+If you have an existing project from following the signup instructions then select it, and skip to Step 8.
 Otherwise, click on `New Project`.
 > <img src="https://github.com/bleonardb3/ThinkGov/blob/master/Images/Select%20New%20Project.png"/>

 ### Step 3.
 Enter the project name (eg. Watson Studio Labs), optionally a description, and then click on `Add` in the Storage section.
 Note if you have already provisioned cloud object storage (you shouldn't see an Add button) , then just click on the `Create` button, and skip to Step 8.